mitchbr/mitchbr/recipe_api.md

 # Recipe AWS API

 This API was developed both to learn AWS skills, as well as to integrate with the Grocery List App in the future.
-Utilizing RESTful principles, this API uses HTTP requests to retrieve and upload user's recipes
+Utilizing RESTful principles, this API uses HTTP requests to retrieve and upload user's recipes.

 ### API Structure